amiaopensource/av-python-carpentry/setup.md

   ```
   brew install pyenv
   ```
 3. Update your Terminal/shell profile to use pyenv.
-This will depend if your Terminal uses bash or zsh.
+This step changes if your Terminal uses bash or zsh.
   ```
   #If your Terminal session says zsh in the title bar, run the following.